zubinchopra/portaldocs/portal-sdk/generated/portalfx-create.md

 <a name="building-custom-create-forms-arm-dropdown-options-hide"></a>
 #### Hide
 This is an alternative method of disallowing the user to select a value from ARM.
-It's recommended to use the `disable` option so you can provide scenario-specific detail as to why a given dropdown value is disabled, and customers will be able to see that their specific desired location is not available.
-Disabling is preferable to hiding, as users often react negatively when they cannot visually locate their expected dropdown value.
-In extreme cases, this can trigger incidents with your Blade.
 The hide callback will run for each fetched value from ARM.
 The return value of your callback will return a boolean for if the value should be hidden.
 If you choose to hide, a message telling the user why some values are hidden is required.
 ```typescript

 hiding: {